bhauman/devcards/README.md

 ```

 When used with lein figwheel, saving the file that contains this
-definition will cause this sablono template rendered in the devcards
+definition will cause this sablono template to be rendered into the
-interface.
+devcards interface.

 ## Super Quick Start